How high is Everest Base Camp?

-1. Flight into Lukla
+1. The dramatic flight into Lukla

-2. Sagarmatha National Park
+2. Stunning Sagarmatha National Park

-3. The Sherpas
+3. The Indefatigueable Sherpa People

-Let's face it, the vistas along the trek are probably one of the biggest draw points for trekkers to Nepal.
+Let's face it, the scenery along the trek are probably one of the biggest draw points for trekkers to Nepal.
 The Everest Base Camp trek does not disappoint!
-Throughout the trek you'll get numerous views of some the giants of our earth, including Lhotse, Cho Oyu, Ama Dablam and, of course, Everest.
+Throughout the trek you'll get numerous views of some the giants of our earth, including Lhotse, Cho Oyu, Ama Dablam and, of course, Mount Everest.
 However, the view that takes the cake is without doubt that of Everest that can be seen from the top of Kala Pattar (5,550m).
 Many people don't realise that the peak of Everest cannot be seen from Base Camp, instead, the classic peak shot comes from the view point at Kala Pattar.
-Not only can you see the peak, but you also get great views of the infamous Khumbu Icefall far below.
+Not only can you see the peak, but you also get great views of the infamous and notorious Khumbu Icefall far below.